uktrade/data-workspace-frontend/README.md

 ## Updating a dependency

 We use [pip-tools](https://github.com/jazzband/pip-tools) to manage dependencies across two files - `requirements.txt` and `requirements-dev.txt`.
 These have corresponding `.in` files where we specify our top-level dependencies.

-With `pip-tools` installed, run `pip-compile requirements.in` to regenerate `requirements.txt`, then run `pip-compile requirements-dev.in` to regenerate `requirements-dev.txt`.
-You can then use `pip-sync requirements-dev.txt` to install all dependencies locally/for testing/etc.
+Add the new dependencies to those `.in` files, or update an existing dependency, then (with `pip-tools` already installed), run `make save-requirements`.

 # Infrastructure